EndPointCorp/end-point-blog/2012/02/28/rails-3-remote-delete-link-handlers.html.md

 argument list instead of the older, more common .live() style.
 In this case, they are functionally equivalent, but [the methods that .on() replaces are deprecated in jQuery 1.7](http://api.jquery.com/on/).)

-Now, when the user clicks the "X" to delete one of their own comments, the successful unobtrusive javascript call is detected and the div containing that single comment is neatly hidden with the help of jQuery's slideUp() method.
+Now, when the user clicks the “X” to delete one of their own comments, the successful unobtrusive javascript call is detected and the div containing that single comment is neatly hidden with the help of jQuery’s slideUp() method.

 <div class="separator" style="clear: both; text-align: center;"><a href="/blog/2012/02/28/rails-3-remote-delete-link-handlers/image-1.png" imageanchor="1" style="margin-left: 1em; margin-right: 1em;"><img border="0" src="/blog/2012/02/28/rails-3-remote-delete-link-handlers/image-1.png"/></a></div>

 Much better!